raamav/ML_Projects_1/README.md

    Being able to predict restaurant visits accuractly is a neat application of forecasting techniques.
 In this case, we have    the data for visits for a restaurant on a daily basis for 1+ years.
 From an analytic standpoint, a more nuanced version      of forecasting will be attempted, one which incorporates exogenous variables.

    This data is an adapted version of a recently concluded competition on Kaggle

+8. Movie Reviews (Text Classification)
+   In this example, are utilizing a data-set of about 2000 movie reviews.
+These reviews are full length reviews that have      been classified as being both positive and negative.

+   We were able to buid a model that is able to categorize to 85% accuracy on test data.